 From the start, the hip-hop group's sound was unlike any other rap that had made its way on to the airwaves.
 They brought a militant focus to their music and the group's persona, drawing heavy inspiration from the Black Panthers.
 "You won't see Public Enemy with no 40s and no blunts putting anything in our bodies that'll be detrimental to our existence," the group's iron-fisted leader, Chuck D, promised.

 Flav played an important role in the group's success.
 Next to Chuck's forceful personality, Flav's onstage persona maintained a certain playfulness.
-He anchored his look with a giant clock that he wore around his neck and turned up the volume in concert by spouting phrases like "Yeah, boyee!" into his microphone.
+He anchored his look with a giant clock that he wore around his neck, and turned up the volume in concerts by spouting phrases like "Yeah, boyee!" into his microphone.
 Chuck also deeply respected Flav's musical instincts and skills.
 "He can play 15 instruments," Chuck once told a reporter.

 But Flav's assets as a band member were offset by his addictions.
 Crack and cocaine increasingly became a big part of his life.
 In 1991, he was arrested for domestic violence, the result of an altercation he had with his then-girlfriend, Karen Moss, the mother of three of his children.
-Flav, who pled guilty to the charge, served 30 days in jail.
+Flav, who pleaded guilty to the charge, served 30 days in jail.

 Two years later, Flav found himself in deeper trouble when he was charged with attempted murder and sentenced to 90 days in prison.
 More trouble, in the form of additional domestic violence and drug charges, followed.

 For much of the 1990s, Flav was away from music, either dealing with legal issues or trying to get on top of his addiction problems by checking himself into the Betty Ford Clinic as well as the Long Island Center for Recovery.

 Reality TV Stardom